City of West Memphis to open first dog park Friday

-WEST MEMPHIS, Ark. — The city of West Memphis is set to open it’s first dog park on Friday.
+WEST MEMPHIS, Ark. — The city of West Memphis is set to open its first dog park on Friday.

+No room at the Inn: Memphis Animal Services needs adopters or foster homes to save animals

 Mayor Marco McClendon and the Weest Memphis Parks and Recreation Department will be on hand for the ribbon cutting of the Westwood Dog Park.